- Home

 Preserving fertility in children and adolescents

 When a child or adolescent is diagnosed with cancer, there are many issues to consider.
-Often the focus is on survival, so children, teens and parents may not immediately think about fertility.
-However, the majority of young people survive cancer, and fertility may become important as they reach puberty (sexual maturity) and adulthood.
+Often the focus is on survival, so health professionals and families may not immediately think about fertility.
+Many young people say that fertility is important to them.

 Learn more about: